-6.4 Appraisal of the draft plan
+6.4 Appraisal of the draft plan (i.e. Proposed Submission Content)

 - 6.4.1 Having resolved that reasonable alternative one was the most appropriate option, Members gave the go ahead to proceed on that basis and finalise the Proposed Submission Content and SA Report for consultation.
-Finalising the SA Report primarily involved presenting an appraisal of the 'draft plan' approach, which in this case is the Proposed Submission Content and also suggesting measures for mitigating and monitoring any significant effects highlighted. - 6.4.2 As required by the SEA Directive, Table 6.2 presents an appraisal of the draft plan, which in this case comprises the Proposed Submission Content.
+Finalising the SA Report primarily involved presenting an appraisal of the draft plan (which in this case is the Proposed Submission Content) and suggesting measures for mitigating and monitoring any significant effects highlighted. - Table 6.2 presents the appraisal of the Proposed Submission Content.
 Table 6.3 then takes the opportunity to reiterate and, in some cases, elaborate on the 'characteristics' of effects described in Table 6.2.
-This Chapter then ends with a discussion of conclusions and recommendations.